DelazJ/QGIS-Documentation/source/docs/developers_guide/qtcreator.rst

    :local:

-QtCreator is a newish IDE from the makers of the Qt library.
-With QtCreator you can build any C++ project, but it's really optimised for people working on Qt(4) based applications (including mobile apps).
-Everything I describe below assumes you are running Ubuntu 11.04 'Natty'.
+QtCreator is an IDE from the makers of the `Qt library <https://www.qt.io>`_.
+With QtCreator you can build any C++ project, but it's really optimised for people working on Qt based applications (including mobile apps).

 Installing QtCreator
 =====================

-This part is easy:
+Qt Creator is available on all major platforms and can be downloaded from https://www.qt.io/download (Go the open source route).
+Installation procedure follows the platform's.

+If you are running a Unix-like platform, you can also install with command line, following your platform flavour, eg on Debian system:

 .. code-block:: bash

-  sudo apt-get install qtcreator qtcreator-doc
+  sudo apt install qtcreator qtcreator-doc

-After installing you should find it in your gnome menu.
+After installing you should find it in your menu.

 Setting up your project
 ========================

-I'm assuming you have already got a local QGIS clone containing the source code, and have installed all needed build dependencies etc. There are detailed instructions for :ref:`git access <git_access>` and `dependency installation
+We assume you have already got a local QGIS clone containing the source code, and have installed all needed build dependencies etc. There are detailed instructions for :ref:`git access <git_access>` and `dependency installation
 <https://htmlpreview.github.io/?https://github.com/qgis/QGIS/blob/master/doc/INSTALL.html>`_.

-On my system I have checked out the code into ``$HOME/dev/cpp/QGIS`` and the rest of the article is written assuming that, you should update these paths as appropriate for your local system.
+On our system we have checked out the code into ``$HOME/dev/cpp/QGIS`` and the rest of the article is written assuming that.
+You should update these paths as appropriate for your local system.

-On launching QtCreator do:
+On launching QtCreator do :menuselection:`File --> Open File or Project`

-*File* -> *Open File or Project*

 Then use the resulting file selection dialog to browse to and open this file: